mailchimp/content-style-guide/04-grammar-and-mechanics.html.md

 #### Telephone numbers

-Use periods without spaces between numbers (no parentheses or dashes).
+Use dashes without spaces between numbers.
 Use a country code if your reader is in another country.

-- 555.867.5309
+- 555-867-5309
-- +1.404.123.4567
+- +1-404-123-4567

 #### Temperature